evequozf/dsutils.js/README.md

 ## Tooltip

-1. Easiest use: create the tooltip by binding to a selection, an set `html` for content change:
+- Easiest use: create the tooltip by binding to a selection, an set `html` for content change:
 ```javascript
 	var tt = ds.tooltip(selection);
   	tt.html(function(d) { return d.Nom + "<br>" + d.Altitude + "m"; });
 ```
+- Easily create a default tooltip that shows all properties of the element being hovered by just calling `ds.ttip(<selection>).table()`
-2. Without binding to selection, you have to manually call listeners : attach the display of the tooltip to a selection of D3 elements by just setting the `.html()`.
+- Without binding to selection, you have to manually call listeners : attach the display of the tooltip to a selection of D3 elements by just setting the `.html()`.
 Warning: without binding a selection but nevertheless using relative `.x` and `.y`, the call to show needs to provide the